Summary of Chapter 13. Bitmaps

 - Embedded as a resource in the platform application projects

 - From anywhere that can be referenced by a .NET

-Bitmap resources in the PCL are platform-independent, while bitmap resources in the platform projects are platform-specific.
+Bitmap resources in the shared library are platform-independent, while bitmap resources in the platform projects are platform-specific.

 UriImageSourcefor accessing a bitmap over the web based on a

 FileImageSourcefor accessing a bitmap stored in a platform application project based on a folder and file path set to its